retorquere/zotero-deb/README.md

 https://github.com/retorquere/zotero-deb/releases/download/global-menu/install.sh
 ```

-Note that whereas the packaged version above are the official binaries from Zotero/Juris-M, the global-menu versions have changes applied not supported by the Zotero/Juris-M teams; specifically, the CSS of the client has been changed, and a custom libxul.so has replaced the ones that are in the official Zotero/Juris-M releases.
+Note that whereas the packaged versions above are the official binaries from Zotero/Juris-M, the global-menu versions have changes applied not supported by the Zotero/Juris-M teams; specifically, the CSS of the client has been changed, and a custom libxul.so has replaced the ones that are in the official Zotero/Juris-M releases.

 ## For developers -- Updating the packages